HDFC Bank Ltd Directors Report.

 Extract of Annual Return

-The Bank is not required to maintain cost records as specified by the Central Government under section 148(1) of the Companies Act, 2013
+The cost records as specified by the Central Government under Section 148(1) of the Companies Act, 2013, are not required to be maintained by the Bank.

 Directors Responsibility Statement

-In the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any
+In the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures.

-We have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Bank as on March 31, 2019 and of the profit of the Bank for the year ended on that date
+We have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Bank as on March 31, 2020 and of the profit of the Bank for the year ended on that date.

-We have laid down internal financial controls to be followed by the Bank and ensure that such infernal financial controls were adequate and operating effectively
+We have laid down internal financial controls to be followed by the Bank and have ensured that such internal financial controls were adequate and operating effectively.

 We have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and were operating effectively.